 Loft conversions are a great way to add additional space to your home and increase the value of the property.
-In fact, more than a third of homes in some areas of London have extended upwards!
+During your planning process it is essential to consider air conditioning and ventilation solutions for your new loft conversion.

-As well as keeping the temperature at a pleasant level (attics have a tendency to get really warm, really fast!), having the correct ventilation and air con systems in your loft conversion will help to reduce the chances of moisture build-up, lower the cost of heating bills, and maintain air quality and humidity levels.
+Lofts and attics can become very hot and humid.
+An AC system will not only help regulate the temperature in your loft but hosts a whole range of other benefits.
+Having an air conditioning system in your loft conversion will help to reduce the chances of moisture build-up, lower the cost of heating bills, and maintain air quality and humidity levels.

 Since we spend the majority of our time indoors, our indoor air quality has a direct effect on our health.
 Without proper ventilation, the air in our homes can become harmful to breathe.
 Air conditioners have the added benefit of being good at removing airborne pollutants.
 They stop dust, allergen, bacteria and hair particles from circulating the airspace in your home.
 This is particularly useful in the summer months for those who suffer from allergies.